Endpoints & Engines

 Orb Server

-Orb can be run with an experimental server component, allowing you to perform responsiveness and speed testing directly to that Orb.
+Every Orb Sensor runs a built-in server component (as of version 1.5), allowing you to perform responsiveness and speed testing directly to that Orb.
 This can be useful for:

-If you wish to set an alternative port, the variable ORB_MEASURE_SERVER_PORT can be utilized (e.g. ORB_MEASURE_SERVER_PORT=8080).
+The server listens on port 7443 by default.
+If you wish to use a different port, set the ORB_MEASURE_SERVER_PORT environment variable (e.g. ORB_MEASURE_SERVER_PORT=8080).
 See the Configuration documentation for more details.

 Testing to your Orb Server